Victoria Hudson (athlete)

 Victoria Hudson (born 28 May 1996) is an Austrian athlete specialising in the javelin throw.
-She represented her country at the 2019 World Championships, but did not qualify for the final.
-She competed in the 2020 Olympics.
+She is a European champion and won the gold medal at the 2024 Championships in Rome, earning Austria's first gold medal at the championships since 1971.
+Hudson is also a European Games bronze medallist and two-times Olympian.
+She competed in the javelin event at the 2020 and 2024 Summer Olympics.

-Her personal best in the event is 64.68 metres set in Eisenstadt on April 26, 2021.
+Hudson's personal best throw is 64.68 metres, set in Eisenstadt on April 26, 2021.
 She was born in Austria to an English father and Austrian mother.